-We hold our Annual General Meeting in the fall, usually October.
+We hold our Annual General Meeting in the fall, usually late October / early November.
 We'd encourage all the members to attend and find out about the club and what we're up to.
-This is also a good time to put your name forward to serve as a volunteer member of the executive, going forward.
+This is also a good time to put your name forward to serve as a volunteer member of the board.